wcandillon/swagger-js-codegen/README.md

 ##Who is using it?
 The [CellStore](https://github.com/wcandillon/cellstore) project.

+##Contributions
+Pull requests are welcome, but please update the documentation and tests.
+The tests are executed by running the default `grunt` task.
+The tests will probably fail if your changes affect the generated output - please review the differences and when you're happy _temporarily_ edit the `if (false)` in [tests/generation.js#verify()](blob/master/tests/generation.js#L15) and re-run the tests.

 [28.io](http://28.io) is using this project to generate their [nodejs](https://github.com/28msec/28.io-nodejs) and [angularjs language bindings](https://github.com/28msec/28.io-angularjs).